majie9001/TenPathsForSiouxFalls/README.md

 # TenPathsForSiouxFalls
-This is the link-path incidence that provides 10 paths for each OD pair of the Sioux-Falls netowrk
+This is the link-path incidence that provides 10 paths for each OD pair of the Sioux-Falls netowrk.